Alberta music festivals span from early June to Labour Day weekend and cover a huge variety of musical genres.

 Canmore Folk Music Festival

-The 2024 lineup for Canmore’s Folk Music Festival is out now!
+The 2025 lineup for Canmore’s Folk Music Festival is out now!
 The long list of performers will take centre stage under the scenery of the Rocky Mountains and foothills to create a memorable concert experience.
-Guests are welcome to set up chairs and blankets within the grassy field where they can sit back, relax, and take in the live music.
+Guests are welcome to set up chairs and blankets on the grassy field, where they can sit back, relax, and take in the live music.

 Where: Centennial Park, Canmore